Cox Regression on the Plane: Discussion

-From a practical perspective, the pseudo-observations framework enables straightforward implementation using standard GEE software, making the proposed models accessible to applied researchers.
-The regression coefficients also retain interpretable links to survival probabilities at user-specified time points, which may be more directly relevant for practitioners in medicine and epidemiology than hazard-based parameters.
-This aligns with a growing trend in survival analysis toward probability-based interpretations that are transparent for clinical and policy decision-making.
+A key advantage of the proposed framework is that it avoids specifying a parametric dependence structure.
+This is particularly relevant in our data application, where the copula-based approach selected a Clayton copula implying PQD, despite clinical reasoning and nonparametric estimates indicating NQD.
+This discrepancy is consequential for conditional survival probabilities, which depend directly on the assumed dependence structure.
+The copula-based fit also fails to preserve exchangeability, whereas the unconstrained generalized Lehmann model yields approximately exchangeable conditional survival probabilities.

+At the estimation stage, an additional advantage of the pseudo-observations approach is that assumptions are imposed only at selected time points rather than across the entire time scale.
+A limitation is computational cost, because the survival estimator must be recomputed \(n+1\) times, although the method remains feasible for moderate sample sizes.
+Replacing pseudo-observations with infinitesimal jackknife pseudo-values is a promising direction for future work \citep{parner_regression_2023}.

-Several limitations should be acknowledged.
-First, efficiency may be lost relative to likelihood-based methods under correct model specification, although the robustness of the GEE approach partly mitigates this drawback.
-Developing likelihood-based estimation procedures for the proposed models would therefore be an important direction for future research, with the potential to improve efficiency and also allow for time-dependent covariates.
-Second, the current framework assumes independent censoring, as is standard in the pseudo-observations literature.
-Relaxing this assumption, for example via inverse probability of censoring weighting (IPCW) estimators of the joint survival function such as that of \citet{van_der_laan_locally_2002}, may be a promising direction.
-More generally, one could explore alternative estimators of the joint survival function within the pseudo-observations framework, as well as the use of shrinkage or regularization methods for high-dimensional covariates.
+Several limitations merit consideration.
+Efficiency may be lower than for correctly specified likelihood-based methods, although the robustness of the GEE approach partly mitigates this.
+Developing likelihood-based estimators for the proposed models is an important direction for future work, with potential to improve efficiency and accommodate time-dependent covariates.

-Future research could proceed along several lines.
-A natural extension would be to develop a two-step estimation procedure in which the first-step estimates are based on the Cox partial likelihood, potentially improving efficiency while retaining tractability.
-Another important direction is the estimation of covariate-adjusted dependence measures, which would further enhance interpretability in applied contexts.

-Finally, extending our models to trivariate or higher-dimensional survival data would provide valuable tools for studies involving multiple organs or family data.
-While the simple Lehmann model extends naturally to higher dimensions, the generalized Lehmann model does not scale as easily.
-Specifically, because it requires a separate regression parameter for each derivative of the $d$-dimensional log survival function, estimation would involve $2^d-1$ parameter vectors—already seven distinct vectors for trivariate survival—which quickly becomes infeasible.